 Rapid Prototyping Services & Rapid Manufacturing

-Diamond Turning: A Complete Guide
+Diamond Turning: A Comprehensive Guide

 What Is Diamond Turning?

-Diamond turning, also referred to as single point diamond turning(SPDT), is a high-precision turning process performed on a CNC lathe, Using a diamond-tipped cutting tool to remove the material from Workpieces.
-The diamond-tipped cutting tool has a single point contact with the workpiece due to its small radius, this is where single-point diamond turning comes from.
+Diamond turning, also known as single-point diamond turning (SPDT), is a high-precision machining process performed on a CNC lathe.
+In this process, a diamond-tipped cutting tool is used to remove material from the workpiece.
+The tool’s small radius ensures that only a single point makes contact with the surface of the workpiece, which is where the term “single-point” in single-point diamond turning come from.

-How does Diamond Turning Tool Work?
+How Does a Diamond Turning Tool Work?

 Benefits of Diamond Turning